/

 What benefits does a U Visa holder have?

-When a U Visa Applicant receives their Bona Fide Determination:
+When a U Visa Applicant receives their Bona Fide Determination, they should get:

-When a person has approved U Visa status, they get:
+When a person has approved U Visa status, they should get:

 • Some public benefits, which vary by state.

-The status can be extended beyond four years in some cases.
-An attorney can also discuss with you your options for getting any removal orders closed after your U Visa application is approved, if the removal order or proceedings were not already resolved.
+The status may be able to be extended beyond four years, in some cases.
+An attorney may also be able to discuss options for getting any removal orders closed after a U Visa application is approved, if the removal order or proceedings were not already resolved.

-A U visa holder may be eligible to apply for Lawful Permanent Residency (Green Card) after three years in qualifying U visa status.
-The person could later Naturalize to become a US Citizen, if they meet those eligibility requirements.
+A U Visa holder may be eligible to apply for Lawful Permanent Residency (Green Card) after three years in qualifying U Visa status.
+The person may later be able to Naturalize to become a US Citizen, if they meet those eligibility requirements.

 If I have a U Visa, may I get Permanent Resident Status (i.e., Green Card)?

-The legal team at Helen Tarokic Law offers a consultation on adjustment options upon approval of the survivor’s U visa application.
-This consultation is crucial, as there are certain exceptions to the rules and special considerations.
+The legal team at Helen Tarokic Law may offer a consultation on adjustment options upon approval of the survivor’s U Visa application.
+This consultation can be crucial, as there are certain exceptions to the rules and special considerations.

 Will I be deported if I file for a U Visa or if my U Visa application is denied?